dlang-tour/english/gems/unittesting.md

 A common measurement to check how much of a program is being covered by tests, is the _code coverage_.
 It is the ratio of executed versus existing lines of code.
-The DMD compiler allows to easily generate code coverage reports by adding `-cov`.
+The DMD compiler makes generating code coverage reports easy by adding `-cov`.
 For every module a `.lst` file, which contains detailed statistics, will be generated.